Britive grabs $10M Series A to build automated multi-cloud permissions tool – TechCrunch

-Britive, an early stage startup that is trying to bring privileged access control to a multi-cloud world, announced a $10 million Series A this morning.
-Crosslink Capital led the investment with participation from previous investors Upfront Ventures and One Way Ventures.
+Britive, an early-stage startup that is trying to bring privileged access control to a multi-cloud world, announced a $10 million Series A this morning.
+Crosslink Capital led the investment, with participation from previous investors Upfront Ventures and One Way Ventures.

 The company helps automate permissioning across multiple cloud vendors and software services, whether that involves a human or a machine seeking permission.
 In a world of increasing automation, it’s often a machine seeking access, and that makes permissioning all the more critical, says Britive co-founder and CEO Art Poghosyan.